 Branch master is a tip version, so if you wish a production usage, please download the latest release tag version.
 All the branch will be protected via github, All the PRs to all the branches should be review by two maintainers and pass the automatic tests.

 Code that you contribute should use the standard copyright header:

-Files in the repository contain copyright from the year they are added to the year they are last changed.
-If the copyright author is changed, just paste the header below the old one.
+Files in the repository are copyright the year they are added and the year they are last changed.
+If the copyright author is changed, just copy the head below the old one.